Childhood Insomnia and Sleep Problems

 - Set a bedwetting alarm.
 If the problem persists, consider asking your child’s doctor about an alarm.
 These detect wetness and will wake the child up to use the toilet.
 This could be helpful for deep sleepers.

-If your child is completely toilet trained for at least six months, and then starts suddenly wetting the bed, it could point to a medical problem.
-If bedwetting starts occurring along with other bodily changes, it might also indicate another issue.
-Call the doctor if your child:
+If your child has been completely toilet trained for at least six months, and then starts wetting the bed, it could point to a medical problem that requires your doctor’s attention.
+This is especially likely if the bed-wetting occurs along with other changes in your child, such as:

-- Complains of pain or a burning sensation while urinating.
+- Pain or a burning sensation while urinating.

-- Has cloudy or pink bloodstains on their underwear.
+- Cloudy or pink bloodstains on their underwear.

-- Continues to wet the bed at seven years of age or older.
+- Wetting the bed at seven years of age or older.